IOxCyber/Hash4Bash/README.md

 ## [free interactive sites to learn](https://www.learnshell.org/)

 ###
-*Console*:
+:*Console Context*
-// # – commands to be executed with root privileges directly as a root user or by sudo command
+> (#) – commands to be executed with root privileges directly as a root user or by sudo command.
-// $ – commands to be executed as a regular non-privileged user
+> ($) – commands to be executed as a regular non-privileged user.